Intentional base on balls: Technique

 In leagues where a pitcher must throw balls to issue an intentional walk, the catcher signals the intent to walk the batter by standing up in the catcher's box and extending one arm straight to the side away from the batter.
 The pitcher then throws the ball, usually over the opposite batter's box, and the catcher usually has to step to the side to catch the ball.
 This process is repeated four times, or fewer if the decision to issue an intentional walk is made when there are already one or more balls already on the count.

 Pitching an intentional ball, like a point after touchdown in football and a free throw in basketball, is designed not to be automatic.
 The rules on pitcher, catcher, and batter positioning at the time of the pitch still apply, and a pitcher could potentially balk or throw a wild pitch or a passed ball.

 The batter can swing at an intentional ball, but cannot leave the batter's box to follow the pitch.
 Swinging is rarely to the batter's advantage unless it could yield a better result than the batter reaching first base.
 An example of such a situation would be if there was a runner on second or third base that would not be forced to advance on an intentional walk, but could advance or even score on a base hit, sacrifice fly, or fielding error.
-In the Major Leagues, there were 12 cases from 1900 through 2011 of a batter making contact with an intentional ball.
+In the Major Leagues, there were at least 12 cases from 1900 through 2011 of a batter making contact with an intentional ball.
 In 9 of these cases, the batter reached first base safely (six by hits, one by fielder's choice, and two by errors).
 The batter's team won in all nine of those instances.
 Most recently, on September 10, 2016, the Tampa Bay Rays opted to walk Gary Sanchez of the hosting New York Yankees.
 He drove an intentional ball to left field for a sacrifice fly.